ijyliu/Stat-222-Project-Isaac/Docker Replication Sample/README.md

 To replicate, first ensure you have Docker installed.

-Then, within the "Docker Replication Sample" directory, run
+Then, within the "Docker Replication Sample" directory (this directory), run

 `docker build -t <your_desired_image_name> .`